Thursday, October 4, 2007

 Monday, February 19, 2007

 Paul's Shipwreck on Malta.
 In my presentations on Acts and Archaeology at the Florida College lectures I promised to include a link to the good material by Gordon Franz concerning the location of Paul's Shipwreck on Malta.
-Here is a link to the article at Associates for Biblical Research.
 I heard Gordon's good presentation of his research at the annual meeting of the Near East Archaeological Society in Washington last November.

 material will help you respond to the wild claims of those who claim to have